Joystream/hydra/docs/schema-spec/the-query-goodies.md

 ## Ordering

-The results can also be ordered by any property with natural ordering. `_DESC`an `_ASC` suffixes indicate the direction:
+The results can also be ordered by any property with natural ordering.
+The `_DESC`and `_ASC` suffixes indicate the direction:

 ```graphql
 query {